Introducing Homebodies, a guide to theming your way through quarantine and beyond.

 And then, I thought about Korea Day.
 It was a plan that we agreed on before.
 We didn’t waffle about the lunch spot or aimlessly wander through SoHo.
 We themed it and god, it felt nice.

-In the spirit of Korea Day and MBFGW, I present Homebodies, a bi-weekly project stemming from the fact that I need to theme my quarantine to stay sane, curious, and excited about life for when “Covid is over.”
+In the spirit of Korea Day and MBFGW, I present Homebodies, a (now) monthly project stemming from the fact that I need to theme my quarantine to stay sane, curious, and excited about life for when “Covid is over.”
 Each newsletter will have accessible recommendations (think free or cheap) for a night, a weekend, or a week, depending on your level of malaise.
 There will be movies, books, longreads, recipes, cocktails, and bonus recos like podcasts, art, and cringe.

 Note: Not all newsletters will be centered around a place or culture (the next one will be focused on an artist).
 But of the ones that are, my intent is always appreciation, not appropriation.
 If any of my recos seem iffy, let me know!